Las Vegas To Grand Canyon

 Spotting Wildlife On The Way From Las Vegas To Grand Canyon

 Once everyone has boarded the bus, the journey will continue.
 The landscape along the drive will leave you impressed.
 As you travel upward in elevation, you will witness a change in scenery from red and orange desert to lush green pine forests.
 Along the way, there is a chance to spot wildlife as well.
-If you keep your eyes open, you may spot species such as coyote, desert bighorn sheep, cows, and horses on the drive out of Las Vegas.
+The best way to see something is to keep your eyes open.
+You may spot species such as coyote, desert bighorn sheep, cows, and horses on the drive out of Las Vegas.
 As you approach the Grand Canyon, your chance of seeing wildlife gets even greater due to the remote location of the canyon’s rims.
 Closer to the canyon you may see mountain lion, elk, and deer outside your window as well.
+The travel from Grand Canyon to Las Vegas is also a great time to spot wildlife as it will be later in the day.

 Transportation From Las Vegas To Grand Canyon Destinations